How To Make Candy Apples

 Quickly dip an apple in it and swirl it around a bit until it is evenly coated.

 Remove the apple and hold it over for a few seconds to allow excess to drip off.

 Complete with remaining apples and place onto greased or buttered waxed paper (or a greased baking sheet) to cool completely before eating.

-Best if eaten within two days.
+These Old Fashioned Candy Apples are best if eaten within two days.

 - 3 Cups Sugar

 - 1/4 teaspoon red food coloring I just give it a good splash

 - In heavy saucepan combine the sugar, corn syrup, candies, red food coloring, and 1 cup of water.

 - Place over medium heat and bring to a boil without stirring.

 - Set a candy thermometer on the side of the pot, making sure the tip doesn't touch the bottom and continue cooking, without stirring, until the temperature reaches 290 F, about twenty minutes.